Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 If you fail to identify an infestation, even when it is minor, it’s likely to turn much more severe in 2 to 3 months.

-When they’re not feeding…
+This is because when they’re not feeding…

 How they eat, live, reproduce etc…